-It's useful to understand how an ArcGIS Server site is set up so that you can build a site where services run efficiently and fulfill the needs of your applications.
-This topic introduces the components of an ArcGIS Server site.
+It's useful to understand how an ArcGIS Server site is put together so that you can build a site where GIS services run efficiently and fulfill the needs of your applications.
+This topic serves as an introduction to the components of an ArcGIS Server site.

 The following components constitute an ArcGIS Server site:

-You can alternatively expose your site through other types of web gateway technologies, such as an HTTP load balancer, network router, or third-party load balancing software.
-In some cases, it may be appropriate to use Web Adaptor in tandem with your existing load balancing solution.
+You can alternatively expose your site through other types of "web gateway" technologies, such as an HTTP load balancer, network router, or third-party load balancing software.
+In some cases, it may be appropriate to use the Web Adaptor in tandem with your existing load balancing solution.

 The software components described above are of no use without people to author the data, maintain the services, and use the services.
-An expanded view of the ArcGIS Server site includes content authors, server administrators, application developers, and end users of applications that use the GIS services as follows:
+An expanded view of the ArcGIS Server site includes content authors, server administrators, application developers, and end users of applications that use the GIS services.

 ArcGIS Server site administrators—An ArcGIS Server site needs someone to install the software, configure web applications, and tune the site for the best performance.
-ArcGIS Server site administrators can use ArcGIS Server Manager to administer the site.
+ArcGIS Server site administrators can use ArcGIS for Desktop or ArcGIS Server Manager to administer the site.
 Administrators may enlist the help of developers or learn scripting skills themselves to automate administrative tasks through the ArcGIS REST API.

-Application developers—Application developers take the services from an ArcGIS Server site and make them available to web, mobile, and desktop users through focused apps.
-You don't need advanced programming skills to do this.
-You can use preconfigured viewers, templates, widgets, and samples to create web apps that look appealing and perform most common map navigation and query functions.
-More experienced developers have a broad range of API choices, including server object extensions.
+Application developers—Application developers take the services from an ArcGIS Server site and make them available to web, mobile, and desktop users through focused applications.
+You don't need advanced programming skills to consider yourself a developer.
+It's possible to use preconfigured viewers, templates, widgets, and samples to create web apps that look appealing and perform most common map navigation and query functions.
+More experienced developers have a broad range of API choices, including the power of ArcObjects available through server object extensions.

 Others—Many other people may use or directly influence the ArcGIS Server site.
 These include IT administrators who coordinate the setup and architecture of the site, GIS managers who set requirements for the site, and GIS technicians who create the data.
 Although these individuals may not use the site every day, they may need to be trained on some of the ArcGIS Server site fundamentals and the best practices included in this help system.